fnetai/cli/docs/runtime-refactoring-plan.md

 ## 1. Overview

-The goal is to refactor the codebase to better support multiple runtimes (Node.js, Python, Bun, and future runtimes like Go, Rust, and C) by splitting the code into separate runtime builders.
+The goal is to refactor the codebase to better support multiple runtimes (Node.js, Python, and Bun) by splitting the code into separate runtime builders.
 This will make the codebase more modular, maintainable, and extensible.

 ## 2. Current Structure